AirCraft009/MxsxllBox/README.md

 ## Why I'm stopping this project

-- I was not very informed because I did alot of research with AI
-- I built up a lot of technical debt because of bad practices
 - the scale of the project is to limited
   - 64 KB ram isn't that much I'd rather want a dynamic ammount
   - I want networking capabilities
   - I want better font support
   - a real Memory-system
   - Better Performance
-  -

 ## Overview